cdurden/teaching_assets/md/md/schedule.md

   </td>
   <td>
     <!-- Assigned Tasks -->
-    <a href="https://youtu.be/L9BAhbAsZyg" target="_parent">Watch the video</a> and complete the exercises on the final two pages.
+    <a href="https://youtu.be/BvKPWznc5I0" target="_parent">Watch the video</a> and complete the exercises on the final two pages. <a href="https://youtu.be/747Efk7_nUY" target="_parent">Here is another video explaining how this relates to social distancing during an epidemic.</a>
   </td>
 </tr>
 <tr>